AkstonCap/q-mobile/README.md

 ```

 **Option B: Connect to a Remote Node**
-- Use a public Nexus node or hosted service like api.distordia.com
+- Use a remote hosted Nexus node of your choice (like api.distordia.com), requires https connection.
-- Configure the node URL in wallet settings (api.distordia.com is the default)
+- Configure the node URL in wallet settings (https://api.distordia.com is the default)

 ### 2. Login to Your Wallet